Ali Carter: 2017–18 season

-2018/2019 season
+2018–19 season

-In October, Carter reached the quarter final of the English Open after wins over Rory McLeod, Luca Brecel, Matthew Selt, and Daniel Wells, before losing 5–2 to Stuart Bingham.
-He then reached another quarter final of a ranking event, this time at the International Championship, but was whitewashed by Mark Allen 6–0.
+In October, Carter reached the quarter-finals of the English Open after wins over Rory McLeod, Luca Brecel, Matthew Selt, and Daniel Wells, before losing 2–5 to Stuart Bingham.
+He then reached the quarter-finals of another ranking event, this time at the International Championship, but was whitewashed by Mark Allen 6–0.
 The best result of the season for Carter came in the World Grand Prix in February.
-He defeated Martin O'Donnell, Mark Allen, David Gilbert, and Xiao Guodong to reach the final, but eventually lost 10–6 to Judd Trump.
+He defeated Martin O'Donnell, Mark Allen, David Gilbert, and Xiao Guodong to reach the final, but eventually lost 6–10 to Judd Trump.

-2019/2020 season
+2019–20 season

 Carter took part in the 2020 Dafabet Masters, despite being ranked 17th, as a result of Ronnie O'Sullivan not wishing to compete.
 He reached the final for the first time in his career, his opponent was Stuart Bingham.
 Carter trailed 3–5 at the end of the first session, but then won the first four frames in the second session to take a lead of 7–5.
-Bingham responded well though and took the next four frames to be one frame away from victory, who eventually won 10–8.
-Immediately after the Masters, Carter also reached the semi-final of the European Masters, but lost 6–1 to Neil Robertson.
+Bingham responded well though and took the next four frames to be one frame away from victory, then eventually won 10–8.
+Immediately after the Masters, Carter also reached the semi-finals of the European Masters, but lost 1–6 to Neil Robertson.

 Personal life

-In 2003, Carter was diagnosed with Crohn's disease.
+Carter was diagnosed with Crohn's disease in 2003.
 He has partly controlled this by limiting dairy and wheat/gluten in his diet.

-On 1 July 2013, it was announced that Carter had been diagnosed with testicular cancer.
+It was announced on 1 July 2013 that Carter had been diagnosed with testicular cancer.
 He had surgery a day later and was advised to rest for a month.
-On 19 July 2013, he announced on his Twitter page that he had received the all-clear and would resume his career at the Shanghai Masters in September.
-He stated in April 2014 that he would have chosen to take six months to a year away from snooker, but this had not been possible due to his need to regain his place in the top 16 of the world rankings.
+On 19 July 2013, he reported on his Twitter page that he had received the all-clear and would resume his career at the Shanghai Masters in September.
+He stated in April 2014 that he would have chosen to take a break from snooker for six to twelve months, but this had not been possible as he needed to regain his place in the top 16 of the world rankings.
 A month later, World Snooker announced that Carter had been diagnosed with cancer in his lung and would be taking a break from the sport to receive a course of intensive chemotherapy.
 In August 2014, he successfully completed treatment for this secondary tumour (metastatic recurrence of the testicular cancer), including surgery, and returned to the World Snooker Tour in October at the General Cup, which he won.

 Carter practised at Chelmsford's Rivermead Snooker Club before buying the club and becoming the new owner.
 He also has a keen interest in flying and has a pilot's licence.

-His first child, with his ex-partner Sarah, a son named Max, was born in 2009.
-He also has a child named Olivia with his ex-partner, Stella English, who was the winner of Series Six of The Apprentice in 2010.
+His first child, with his ex-partner Sarah, was a son, born in 2009.
+He has a daughter with his ex-partner, Stella English, who was the winner of Series Six of The Apprentice in 2010.